Robbertjan94/robbertjan94.github.io/content/page/about.md

 #### Getting to know me

-My name is Robbert-Jan 't Hoen.
-I am a 22 year old student living in the neighbourhood of Rotterdam, the Netherlands.
+My name is Robbert-Jan 't Hoen, and I am a 22 year old student living in the neighbourhood of Rotterdam, the Netherlands.

 <br>